Project Activities

 Research design and methods

-In the first 2 years, the research team will iteratively develop the web-application, Goal Guide, using feedback collected from multiple sources.
-In Year 1, the research team will conduct focus groups to obtain usability and feasibility feedback about the intervention.
-In Year 2, the research team will analyze the usability and feasibility of the intervention through a multiple baseline single-case design study of six high school students with autism.
-Students will be randomly assigned to the order of starting the program.
-The research team will collect measures prior to and following the intervention.
-In Year 3, over the course of 12 weeks, 18 high school students will participate in a within-subject repeated measures study designed to evaluate the promise of Goal Guide.
-The research team will collect student data prior to, directly following, and 12 weeks following the intervention.
+In the first 2 years, the research team iteratively developed the web-application, Goal Guide, using feedback collected from multiple sources.
+The research team conducted focus groups to obtain usability and feasibility feedback about the intervention.
+The following year, the research team analyzed the usability and feasibility of the intervention through a single-case study of eight students with autism.
+Next, 20 students participated in additional field testing of Goal Guide.
+In the final year, 16 transition students participated in a within-subject repeated measures study designed to evaluate the promise of Goal Guide.
+The research team collected student data prior to, directly following, and 12 weeks following the intervention.

 Key measures

-The students will be screened for eligibility using the Childhood Autism Rating Scale, adaptive behavior assessments, and IQ tests.
-Students will be assessed on goal accomplishment as measured through Goal Attainment Scaling; student academic and functional outcomes (e.g., student report cards and standardized test scores, content knowledge, goal task performance); and sense of self-determination as measured by the AIR Self-Determination Scale.
-Teachers' self-efficacy will be assessed using the Teacher Sense of Efficacy Scale-Short Form-Adapted.
-Parents', teachers', and students' satisfaction with the intervention will be measured using a researcher-developed survey.
-Usability, feasibility, and fidelity of implementation data will be collected using observational checklists throughout the study, supplemented by an online implementation checklist.
+The students were participants in a high school transition program.
+Students were assessed on goal accomplishment as measured by content knowledge, goal task performance, self-advocacy, and sense of self-determination as measured by the AIR Self-Determination Scale.
+Teacher and student satisfaction with the intervention were measured using a researcher-developed survey.
+Usability, feasibility, and fidelity of implementation data were collected using observational checklists throughout the study, supplemented by an online implementation checklist.

 Data analytic strategy

-The research team will analyze data collected from the Year 2 multiple baseline study using visual analysis, trend analysis, and effect sizes.
-For the pilot study data collected in Year 3, the researchers will conduct analyses of covariance to assess the main effect of using Goal Guide on students' goal-setting and academic and behavioral outcomes.
+The research team analyzed usability through visual analysis and usability ratings.
+For the pilot study data, the researchers conducted analyses of covariance to assess the main effect of using Goal Guide on students' goal-setting skill, content knowledge, satisfaction, and self-advocacy outcomes.

 People and institutions involved